 Packing list hiking depending on the season and weather

-Whether you should pack this hiking equipment depends on the weather and the season in which your hike takes place.
+Whether you should pack this hiking equipment depends on the weather and the time of year in which your hike takes place.
 In autumn or winter you will of course need a hat, gloves or a scarf.
 The packing list for hiking on summer vacation looks different.
-In summer, a baseball cap and bandana protect against sunburn.
-As well as sun hat, sunglasses and sun protection.
+In summer, a baseball cap and a scarf protect against sunburn.
+As well as a sun hat, sunglasses and sun protection.
 Changing a shirt is pleasant on hikes that are more strenuous.
-Who likes to hike quickly might like hiking poles?
+If you like to hike quickly, maybe you like hiking sticks?
 A rain cover for the backpack is very practical.
-Then you can pack your camera safely, should a thunderstorm threaten.
+Then you can also pack your camera securely in the event of a thunderstorm.